Home Lessons Tutorials Links Books About Us Site Map

 Thomas Jefferson sent Meriwether Lewis and William Clark to explore this uncharted area.

-Clark and Lewis sent to grizzly bear cubs to the White House.
+Clark and Lewis sent two grizzly bear cubs to the White House.
 It is said that Jefferson could be seen walking on the White House grounds with the cubs.
+He kept the bears in a cage on the White House lawn.

 Thomas Jefferson, May 29, 1807